ethz-pes/AI-mag/README.md

 It should be noted that COMSOL is only required to run the FEM simulations, not for the ANN/regression or the inductor design evaluation.
 In other word, COMSOL is required to generate the ANN training set, but not for running the design tool.

-The tool is tested with the following Python setup (for ANN with Keras and TensorFlow):
+The tool is tested with the following Python setup (for ANN with Keras and TensorFlow, not maintained):
 * Python 3.6.8
 * Numpy 1.18.1
 * TensorFlow 2.1.0